TL; DR

 These experiences are especially valuable for organizations that want more than surface-level team building.
 Horses help teams *feel* the difference between control and connection, pressure and presence.

-Why Longer or Intensive Sessions Matter
+Why Do Longer or Intensive Sessions With Horses Matter?

 While brief experiences can be impactful, longer or intensive equine-assisted sessions allow for deeper nervous system shifts.